Captions in Mandarin Chinese

 Script Note

-Whisper outputs Simplified Chinese characters by default.
+The cloud AI outputs Simplified Chinese characters by default.
 Traditional Chinese may appear for some Taiwanese content.

 Popular Platforms for Mandarin Chinese Content